Borghese-Gladiator/pay-to-vote-dapp/README.md

   - Update hardhat.config.js to have networks and path to artifacts
   - Rewrite sample-script to deploy.js script for both contracts
 - Simplified setup by writing commands into package.json and installed concurrently to start both at same time - ```npm i -D concurrently```
+- Connected frontend to backend
+  - Loaded deployed contract addresses from .env.local
+- Deployed

+#### Bugs

 #### References
 - Connecting frontend to Smart Contract
   - [https://gist.github.com/mbvissers/ad96c21706d25194be6f30b076eb25c1](https://gist.github.com/mbvissers/ad96c21706d25194be6f30b076eb25c1) which was from this article [https://medium.com/codex/creating-a-basic-dapp-with-web3-and-nextjs-2ee94af06517](https://medium.com/codex/creating-a-basic-dapp-with-web3-and-nextjs-2ee94af06517)
   - [https://github.com/nomiclabs/hardhat-hackathon-boilerplate/blob/master/frontend/src/components/Dapp.js](https://github.com/nomiclabs/hardhat-hackathon-boilerplate/blob/master/frontend/src/components/Dapp.js)
+    - this code did not work locally

 ## Hardhat README
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.